How to get your HGV licence

 • Lorry Loader: This type of licence also permits you to use lorry loaders or hydraulic attachments to put items onto a long bed.

-If you’ve chosen to do only parts 1 and 3 of the CPC then your licence should be marked with the code 101.
-This reflects the fact that you’re only allowed to drive recreationally and not for profit.
+If you only take parts 1 and 3 of the CPC (meaning you skip the rest), your licence will be marked with code 101.
+That means you're only licensed to drive recreationally, not for work.

-When you reach 65 years of age you have to renew your HGV licence every year.
+Once you hit 65, you'll need to renew your licence every year.

 While it costs nothing for the provisional licence, there are costs for each stage of the Driver CPC.